Oksydan/falcon/README.md

 ### Sass performance issue

 In version `2.4.0` `node-sass` has been replaced with dart implementation of `sass`.
 Your build times will surely increased since `sass` is slower that `node-sass` used in older version of starter.
 There is alterative package https://github.com/sass/embedded-host-node that will solve your performance issue. <br>
 You are asking yourself.
 Why we are still using `sass` packages instead of `sass-embedded`?
-Well, not every linux distro is supporting `dart-lang` at this moment thats you have to implement it on your own.
+Well, not every linux distro is supporting `dart-lang` at this moment that's you have to implement it on your own.
 Starter theme have to be versatile and we should support as much OS versions as possible.<br>

 1. First run: